WallCaster/WallCaster/doc/design-report.md

 - [x] As an administrator, I can select the interval of time between two queries to the Twitter API.
 - [x] As an administrator, I can select the rotation interval of posts on the screen.
 - [ ] As an administrator, I can choose to allow picture broadcast. (à mieux faire)
-- [ ] As an administrator, I can change the number of screens to which send social media contents. (à mieux faire)
+- [ ] As an administrator, I can change the number of screens the system uses to display social media contents. (à mieux faire)
 - [x] As an admnisitrator, I can choose apply a filter (english sentiment filter) on the posts to display.
 - [x] As a viewer, I can see on displays, posts comming from Twitter that rotate at a given interval.